spathak99/goApp/README.md

 Building an app for weightlifters in go and react native Features include:
 Planning/shared workouts
-Standardized Calendar integration for following a program Feed for Followers
+Standardized Calendar integration for building your own program Spreadsheet viewer for premade programs
+Feed for Followers
 Progress Tracking(lifts,weight,calories)